 Connectivity & Ports:

-Insta360 One can be remote controlled via Bluetooth and using the bluetooth module (stand).
-The cam is not equipped with wifi, but can be connected to a phone via plug.
+Insta360 One can be remote controlled via Bluetooth, but there is no live preview.
+The cam is not equipped with wifi, to transfer your videos/photos to your phone you have to plug it in.

 The camera offers a microUSB port for charging.

-On the bottom of the camera is a 1/4″ standard tripod thread for mounting.
+On the bottom of the camera is a 1/4″ standard photo tripod thread for mounting.

 Software / App